-Permalinks are static or permanent web addresses (URLs) which point to a specific item such as an online article or ebook.
+Permalinks are static or permanent web addresses (URLs) that point to a specific item such as an online article or ebook.

 If you copy a URL from the browser it usually contains more information than the direct link to the specific item.
 Some databases also use URLs that change for each new search session even if you are looking up the same information.

-EBSCOhost and Gale/InfoTrac are examples of database vendors that require permalinks to be generated within the database.
-Click the vendor name for instruction for finding the persistent link URL within its database.
+EBSCOhost is an example of a database vendor that requires permalinks to be generated within the database.
+Click the vendor name for instructions for finding the persistent link URL within its databases.

 Be sure to use the Permalink, the link in the browser bar is not persistent.